 For more tips on how to help a child being bullied at school, visit the Bullying Tip Sheet at StopBullying.gov.

-Do you need a school bullying lawyer?
+When do you need to talk to school bullying lawyer?

 Additional school bullying resources: